COLLEGE PLANNING FOR STUDENTS WITH DISABILITIES

 Accuplacer and Companion

-If you plan to attend a community college, the school may require you to take a pre-enrollment assessment such as Accuplacer which tests your knowledge in math, reading, and writing.
-A paper-and-pencil version of the test, called Companion, is also available.
+If you plan to attend a community college, the school may require you to take a pre-enrollment assessment such as the Accuplacer, which tests your knowledge in math, reading, and writing.
+A paper and pencil version of the test, called Companion, is also available.
 For more information, visit accuplacer.collegeboard.org .
 To request accommodations, contact your college’s test center.

-Accommodations for the ACT, SAT, Accuplacer, and Companion may include: • Individual administration of the test • An mp3 file or an e-file that goes to an e-reader • Special answer sheets • Extended testing time and breaks • Braille editions
+Accommodations for the ACT, SAT, Accuplacer, and Companion may include: • Individual administration of the test. • An e-file that goes to an e-reader. • Special answer sheets. • Extended testing time and breaks. • Braille editions.

 3